OCHA-DAP/pa-aa-bfa-drought/README.md

 We also make use of the administrative boundaries from the Common Operational Datasets (CODs) on HDX.

-### TO be added

-- Where does the data come from?
-Are there any licensing or usage restrictions?
-- How can the data be accessed?
-- Why were these datasets selected?
-- Are there any limitations with these datasets that one should be aware of when running the analysis and interpreting results?

 ## Reproducing this analysis

 Create a directory where you would like the data to be stored, and point to it using an environment variable called `AA_DATA_DIR`.

-Next create a new virtual environment and install the requirements with:
+Next create a new virtual environment and install the requirements with the commands below.
+Note that it is currently using a dev version of the toolbox, but this should be updated in the future

 ```shell
 pip install -r requirements.txt